The crime of burglary involves unlawful or unauthorized entry into a building or structure with the intent to commit a crime after gaining access.

 How Colorado Defines Criminal Intent

 In some states, the prosecution must prove that the defendant intended to commit a felony once gaining entry to the building or structure.
 However, in Colorado, the intent to commit any crime other than trespass constitutes burglary.
-Unlike robbery, in burglary the defendant does not take anything directly from another person.

 However, the entry must be unauthorized.
 For example, if the defendant is invited to a party and steals something from this host, this would constitute theft, but not burglary.